jototland/stackedit_workspace/statistikknotater/bayesian.md

 $$ f^*(\theta) \propto p(x|\theta)f(\theta) $$

-### Bayes rule continuous version, notation example
+### Bayes rule with continuous random variables, notation example

 If $X \sim \text{Binomial}(p)$ then we might want to update on $p$ given new evidence $x$.
 Our prior for $p$ is $\pi(p)$.

 $$ \pi^{*}(p) = \pi(p|x) = \frac{P(X=x|p)\pi(p)}{\int_0^1P(X=x|p)\pi(p)dp} $$

-### Bayes rule for odds with continuous distributions
+### Bayes rule with continuous random variables, with odds

+If X is a random variable

-For a continuous distribution, the Bayes factor is the same as above, but we need to integrate over the set of all parameters $\Theta$ to get the ratio of the marginal likelihoods
+For a continuous distribution, the Bayes factor is the same as in the discrete case, but we need to integrate over the set of all parameters $\Theta$ to get the ratio of the marginal likelihoods

 $$ \frac{\int P(x|\Theta,H_1)d\Theta}{\int P(x|\Theta,H_2)d\Theta} $$